jmetzger/training-mysql-einsteiger/cheatsheet/select.md

 select FELD from tabelle limit 0,30; -- Ab Datensatz 1 der Ergebnismenge
 select * from actor limit 30 -- Ab Datensatz

+-- WHERE/ORDER BY/LIMIT
+SELECT feld FROM tabelle WHERE bedingung ORDER BY FELD1,FELD2 LIMIT 0,10 SELECT feld FROM tabelle WHERE bedingung ORDER BY FELD1,FELD2 LIMIT 5,10 -- Ab dem 5.
+Datensatz der Ergebnismenge

 ```